UT-Austin-RobIn/deoxys_ros/README.md

 1. The Franka Panda must be on and connected (blue/green light)
 2. The NUC should be running Deoxys
 3. FCI should be enabled
-4. ```roslaunch launch/custom_move_group.launch```
+4. ```roslaunch launch/deoxys_ros.launch```

 ## Confirm Setup
 Executing ```rostopic list``` should give you a sizeable number of topics
 Executing ```rostopic echo /joint_states``` should give nothing

-## Running the scripts
+## Planning in your own scripts
-With the rosrpl environment activated run scripts/deoxys_server.py, this will create an action server waiting for requests.
-The deoxys_client is an example of how to query the moveit_commander and send the trajectory execution request to the server.
+With the rosrpl environment activated and dexos_ros.launch launded there should be an action server for you to interface with.

-After running deoxys_server.py executing ```rostopic echo /joint_states``` should start displaying the real time joint states of the Franka Panda.
+The interactive_client.py file demonstrates an example of how to use the provided commander.py file as a python interface.

 ## Todo
 [X] Add environment.yaml for rosrpl